 You can check out my personal website via the link above.

-In the past I've lectured in fourth-year courses on weak lensing and introductory cosmology.
+In the past I've lectured in fourth-year courses on weak lensing and introductory cosmology for the MMathPhys degree at Oxford.

 My primary research interests at present are: